tarikacsg/Regression_and_Classification_model_from_scratch/README.md

 In addition to the implementation of these operations, this repository provides an example of training a regression model using the Boston Housing Pricing dataset from scikit-learn.
 The implementation includes a stochastic gradient descent (SGD) function for training the model.

+### Matrix Multiplication Layer--> Bias Addition Layer--> MSE Layer

 To train the regression model, follow these steps:

 1. Load the Boston Housing Pricing dataset using the `sklearn.datasets.load_boston()` function.
 2. Preprocess the dataset as needed (e.g., normalization, splitting into training and testing sets).
 3. Initialize the necessary neural network layers and set their parameters.
 4. Use the implemented SGD function to train the model.
-5. Evaluate the trained model using appropriate metrics and visualize the results if desired.
+5. Evaluate the trained model using appropriate metrics and visualize the results.

 ## Multi-Class Classifier

 Furthermore, this repository demonstrates the creation of a multi-class classifier using the Iris dataset from scikit-learn.

-The implementation utilizes the operations implemented above, specifically the Cross Entropy Loss and Softmax layers.
+### Matrix Multiplication Layer--> Bias Addition Layer--> Softmax Layer--> Cross Entropy Layer

 To create the multi-class classifier, follow these steps: